Archie Griffin: Professional career

 In the 1976 NFL draft, Griffin was selected in the first round, 24th overall, by the Cincinnati Bengals.
 He played all seven seasons in the NFL with the Bengals, from 1976 to 1982.
 He was joined in the backfield by his college fullback teammate Pete Johnson, drafted by the Bengals in 1977, and his brother and Ohio State defensive back Ray Griffin, drafted in 1978.
 Griffin rushed for 2808 career yards and 7 touchdowns, and caught 192 passes for 1607 yards and 6 touchdowns.
+Griffin suffered a significant achilles tendon injury in 1980 that compromised his speed and cost him the starting running back position.
 He played in Super Bowl XVI with the Bengals in 1982.
 He finished the game with one carry for four yards, and muffed a kick return in the 26–21 loss.

 Following the end of his Bengals career, Griffin played very briefly with the Jacksonville Bulls of the United States Football League (USFL).
 He played in one game and had ten carries for 11 yards.